 This Proxy Statement is furnished to the stockholders of TITAN MOTORCYCLE CO.
-OF AMERICA, a Nevada corporation (the "Company"), in connection with the solicitation of proxies by the Board of Directors for use at the Annual Meeting of Stockholders of the Company to be held at 10:00 a.m. local time on Wednesday, May 12, 1999, and any adjournment thereof.
-The Meeting of Stockholders will take place at the DoubleTree Resort, located at 5401 North Scottsdale Road, Scottsdale, Arizona.
+OF AMERICA, a Nevada corporation ("Titan" or the "Company"), in connection with the solicitation of proxies by the Board of Directors for use at the Annual Meeting of Stockholders of the Company to be held at 9:00 a.m. local time on Wednesday, June 26 , 2000, and any adjournment thereof.
+The Meeting of Stockholders will take place at the Camelback Inn; 5402 East Lincoln Drive; Scottsdale, Arizona.
 A copy of the Notice of meeting accompanies this Proxy Statement.
-It is anticipated that the mailing of this Proxy Statement will commence on April 5, 1999.
-In all events, the proxy materials will be mailed at least 25 days prior to the meeting of stockholders.
+It is anticipated that the mailing of this Proxy Statement will commence on June 25, 2000.

-Only stockholders of record at the close of business on March 31, 1999, the record date for the meeting, will be entitled to notice of and to vote at the meeting.
-On the record date, the Company had 17,147,333 outstanding shares of Common Stock, which are the only securities of the Company entitled to vote at the stockholders' meeting, each share being entitled to one vote.
+Only stockholders of record at the close of business on June 15, 2000, the record date for the meeting, will be entitled to notice of and to vote at the meeting.
+On the record date, the Company had outstanding shares of Common Stock, which are the only securities of the Company entitled to vote at the stockholders' meeting, each share being entitled to one vote.

 Directors of the Company will be elected by a plurality vote of the outstanding shares of Common Stock present and entitled to vote at the meeting.
 The affirmative vote of the stockholders of at least a majority of the outstanding shares of Common Stock present and entitled to vote at the meeting is required for the confirmation of the appointment of auditors for the current fiscal year.
+The affirmative vote of the stockholders of at least a majority of the outstanding shares of Common Stock of the Company is required for the approval of the issuance of shares of the Company's common stock to preferred stockholders upon the exercise of conversion rights.